priyankamadhwal/Python-Practice/Automate the Boring Stuff with Python/README.md

 **5. TABLE PRINTER**
 A function named printTable() that takes a list of lists of strings and displays it in a well-organized table with each column right-justified.

+**6. STRONG PASSWORD DETECTION**
+Write a function that uses regular expressions to make sure the password string it is passed is strong.
+A strong password is defined as one that is at least eight characters long, contains both uppercase and lowercase characters, and has at least one digit.